-This large rock was a gift for a friend, she had three dogs, and they are all featured here...all the dogs are gone now, but she can still enjoy them on this painted rock.
+This large one was a gift for a friend who had three dogs... they are all featured here...all the dogs are gone now, but she can still enjoy them on this painted rock.

 This particular heart shaped rock was painted for the friend above who I painted the dogs for, this one was for her mother.

-My friend asked me, can you paint on this 1.25" heart shaped rock I found?
-I said, yes what would you like? she replied, well, can you paint my mom and dad walking hand in hand in their woods?
+My friend asked me, can you paint on this 1.25" heart shaped pebble I found?
+I said, yes what would you like?
+She replied, well, can you paint my mom and dad walking hand in hand in their woods?
 I answered, is that all? ha ha